IshanTaldekar/Mapping-utility-Xipiter-2019/README.md

 # Mapping Utility

-This is a segment of the autonomous UAV navigation code that I authored for XIPITER.
-I used this code segment to visualize the flight path my algorithm generated (Basemap is now deprecated).
+This is a segment of the code I used within a larger autonomous UAV navigation system that I developed for XIPITER.
+I used this code to visualize the flight path my algorithm generated (Basemap is now deprecated).